-Building Information Modeling (BIM) tools are being used to streamline coordination of equipment installation and to resolve clashes before designs are complete.
-At the construction mid-way point, the team has identified 400 major clashes that have led to re-sizing of ductwork, lowering ceilings and re-routing of mechanical and electrical systems.
-The mechanical team estimates that the electronic coordination has saved them approximately two months on the schedule and $50,000-$10,000 due to lack of conflicts.
+Building Information Modeling (BIM) tools were used to streamline coordination of equipment installation and to resolve clashes before designs were complete.
+At the construction mid-way point, the team had identified 400 major clashes that led to re-sizing of ductwork, lowering ceilings and re-routing of mechanical and electrical systems.
+The mechanical team estimated that the electronic coordination saved them approximately two months on the schedule and $10,000-50,000 due to lack of conflicts.

-At the end of the project, the model will be handed over to the owner to use with their ‘as-built’ documentation and facility management.
+At project completion, the model was handed over to the owner to use with their "as-built" documentation and facility management.